-A 2mm, 20-pin right-angle header, located on side 1 of the PrPMC750, provides the interface to the async serial port and the processor JTAG/COP port, along with the RESET# and ABORT# signals.
+A 2mm, 20-pin right-angle header located on side 1 of the PPMC750-2xxx provides an alternate interface to the async serial port, the processor JTAG/COP port, along with the RESET# and ABORT# signals.
 The Serial port and JTAG/COP interfaces, along with the ABORT_L signal, are also routed to the PMC P14 connector for carrier board access.
 The pin assignments for this header are as follows.